AdrianKriger/osm_LoD1_3DCityModel/Good-To-Know.md

 I've chosen to process in Universal Transverse Mercator.
 You can choose another [crs](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3Dcput_param.json#L6).
 Be aware a floating-point precision error might arise.

 **Raster dem:**
-a) The [osm3Dcput_param.json](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3Dcput_param.json#L15) specifies the raster I used in the example. [osm3Dmamre_param.json](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/extra/osm3Dmamre_param.json#L15) specifies another.
+a) The [osm3Dcput_param.json](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3Dcput_param.json#L15) defines the raster I used in the example. [osm3Dmamre_param.json](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/extra/osm3Dmamre_param.json#L15) defines another.
 These datasets, and more, are [available](http://www.ngi.gov.za/index.php/online-shop/what-is-itis-portal).
 b) The script handles the projection and clipping to an aoi.
 If your focus area falls on the boundary of two raster sheets - you are welcome to raise an issue so we can expand the functionality to `glob` a folder, reproject, **merge**, clip and continue.
 Bear in mind the **NOTE.**

 **Triangulation:**